nothke/shakedown-docs/README.md

 - Known issues:
   - Tarmac setup is not really compatible with Finland, and gravel setup is not with Monty, mixing them will have unexpected physics.
 This will be improved in future releases.
   - Intro camera in Finland is poorly placed off-world.
 That doesn't change the gameplay tho.

+#### Build 2555 (version 22, demo version skipped)
+- Finland:
+  - Now has a multiple surface road material (splat).
+But all of them behave like the old gravel for now, it just looks prettier.
+  - Added basic treewall around the map
+  - Set new Finland intro camera position.
+- Personal best times and splits are now saved in `record.ini` file, so will persist between game starts.
+  - To reset simply remove the desired segment from `record.ini`
+- Fixed wheel rotation: wheels will no longer rotate weirdly when the car is tilted.
+Won a battle with quaternions.
+- Fixed steering input not showing during replay
+- Modding:
+  - Intro camera positions can now be modified per map.
+  - Splat materials now require `_SPLAT` named layer, and must be exported with Data > Mesh > Attributes option, due to blender 3.6 gltf changes
+  - Removed `tree` tag, because objects named `street` were also picking it up, making them uncollideable.
+Use `nocol` instead.